joe-irving/defundclimatechaos/style-guide.md

 This could be in your action props and memorial design or digitally in any website, newsletter or social media content you wish to share.

-We encourage groups to maintain their own visual identity but pick and choose any elements of this style which you think will match and help connect you to a much wider day of action that will receive siginificant coverage globally.
+We encourage groups to maintain their own visual identity but pick and choose any elements of this style which you think will match.
+We think this will help connect your group to the wider day of action that will receive significant coverage globally.

 ### Key Elements